-I had no idea what awaited for me inside.
+I had no idea what awaited me inside.

 Rows upon rows of food stalls, tantalising smells, and the clinking sounds of woks and wooden spoons greeted me as I stepped foot into what I later learned was one of the best hawker centres in Singapore.

-Overwhelmed by choice, I roamed wide eyed through the rows of stalls within the centre.
-Mutton, crab, chicken, duck, oysters, soups in all colours and flavours, and of course bean curd and sugar cane juice, the locals favourite.
+Overwhelmed by choice, I roamed wide-eyed through the rows of stalls within the bustling hawker centre.
+Mutton, crab, chicken, duck, oysters, soups in all colours and flavours, and of course, bean curd and sugar cane juice, the locals favourite.

-Remembering a Wikitravel article I read on the way over about the unique kinds of fish store in Singapore, I gravitated towards the Fish Head Soup, a Singapore specialty.
+Remembering a Wikitravel article, I read on the way over about the unique kinds of fish dishes in Singapore, I gravitated towards the Fish Head Soup, a Singapore specialty.
 I had to have it.
 And it was amazing!
-From that moment onwards I was hooked, I wanted nothing more than to continue trying hawker foods in Singapore and I was determined to make it my focus for the trip.
+From that moment onwards, I was hooked.
+I wanted nothing more than to continue trying local foods in Singapore, and I was determined to make it my focus for the trip.

-3 days and 5 Singapore’s best food courts later here is a list of my absolute favourites!
+3 days and 5 of Singapore’s best food courts later, here is a list of my absolute favourites!

 Fish Head Bee Hoon

 A seafood soup with a slightly sweet and flavourful milk-based broth with greens, rice noodles, and fish.
 If having a fish head sticking out of your soup bothers you, try the sliced fish variety instead.
 It’s just as delicious and eliminates the work required to get the fish off its bones.

-For just $5/bowl, this was the dish that got me hooked!
+For just $5/bowl, this fish soup was the dish that got me hooked!